Nutritional Therapist Advanced Course Yr 3

 Included in the course is a detailed exploration of the client/practitioner relationship and how to deal with various scenarios and client compliance, including motivational techniques to encourage your client to carry out your suggested programme.
 Underpinning all of this is the naturopathic basis, which is the foundation of all School of Health courses, and you will continue your studies of the cause of disease and various assessment methods - naturopathic, functional and medical - that can be used to assess a client’s overall health and/or symptom picture.
 Legal requirements that Nutritional Therapists need to be aware of and abide by are also covered.

 The Nutrition Advanced Course is made up of:

-In this unit students will look at detailed nutritional biochemistry and nutrigenomics; Environmental aspects that affect health and disease including water, air, sunlight, exercise and soil health; Investigate the aetiology of presenting symptoms, e.g. psychological, physiological, sociological, cultural, economical or environmental; Study dietary requirements through the life stages, discussing the various factors affecting food choice; Consider sustainability and environmental impacts of food and diet choices; Incorporate current national and international dietary recommendations and government health policies, Dietary Reference Values and safe upper limits as appropriate for the client.
+In this unit students will look at: Detailed nutritional biochemistry and nutrigenomics; Environmental aspects that affect health and disease including water, air, sunlight, exercise and soil health; Investigating the aetiology of presenting symptoms, e.g. psychological, physiological, sociological, cultural, economical or environmental; Studying dietary requirements through the life stages, discussing the various factors affecting food choice; Considering sustainability and environmental impacts of food and diet choices; Incorporate current national and international dietary recommendations and government health policies, Dietary Reference Values and safe upper limits as appropriate for the client.